AuroraWright/owocr/README.md

 To switch to wl-clipboard, enable `wayland_use_wlclipboard` in `owocr_config` -> Advanced.
 - Reading from screen capture works on Wayland.
 The way it's designed is that your monitor/monitor selection/window selection in the operating system popup counts as a "virtual screen" to owocr.\
 By default the automatic coordinate selector will be launched to select one/more areas, as explained above.\
-Using `owocr_config` -> Screen capture -> screen_capture_area -> "whole screen" 1/`owocr -r=screencapture -sa=screen_1` will use the whole selection.\
+Using "whole screen" 1 in the configuration/`owocr -r=screencapture -sa=screen_1` will use the whole selection.\
 Using manual window names is not supported and will be ignored.
 - Keyboard combos/keyboard inputs in the coordinate selector might not work on Wayland.
-From my own testing they work on KDE but not GNOME (it seems KDE exposes inputs through the X11 APIs).
+From my own testing they work on KDE (if you enable keyboard access in "Legacy X11 App Support" under "Application Permissions") but not GNOME.
 A workaround involves running pynput with the uinput backend, but this requires exposing your input devices (they will be accessible without root):\
 `sudo chmod u+s $(which dumpkeys)`\
 `sudo usermod -a -G $(stat -c %G /dev/input/event0) $(whoami)`\
 Then launch owocr with: `PYNPUT_BACKEND_KEYBOARD=uinput owocr -r screencapture` or add `PYNPUT_BACKEND_KEYBOARD=uinput` to your environment variables.
+- The tray icon requires installing [this extension](https://extensions.gnome.org/extension/615/appindicator-support) on GNOME (works out of the box on KDE)
 - X11 partially works but uses more resources for scanning the clipboard and doesn't support window capturing at all (only screens/screen selections).

 # Supported engines